kaede0e/lingonberry_genomics/4_phenylpropanoid_anthocyanin_pathways.md

 My method overview:
 1. Run Orthofinder with tetraploid V. corymbosum Draper included.
 Orthofinder is run best with more genome inputs, so I chose to include V. macrocarpon Stevens, V. vitis-idaea, and Rhododendron williamsianum as the closely related outgroup. (found 174,171 genes in orthogroups, 1,403 single-copy orthogroups)
 2. On the N0.tsv, identify the orthologs in lingonberry that correspond to the blueberry enzyme.
 3. Run HiSAT + StringTie (-A) to get gene abundance estimate - use this as a proxy for gene expression level.
+4. Align blueberry ortholog to lingonberry gene with BLASTP to get an alignment score.
+5. Filter the candidate lingonberry phenolic compound biosynthesis genes by sequence identity ≥95% and gene length ≥80% of the blueberry ortholog.
-4. Plot the FPKM by tissue type & enzyme, and map on flavonoid biosynthesis pathway.
+6. Plot the FPKM by tissue type & enzyme, and map on phenolic compounds biosynthesis pathway.

 Example papers: